wendelfleming/USC-LunchNLearn-ElasticSearch/README.md

 "es_server".
 This allows us to refer to the ElasticSearch server as "es_server" in our connection settings.
 This also installed the Python modules that are required to run this script from the requirements.txt file.
 Currently they are the requests and elasticsearch modules.
 - gradlew build - this builds the war file.
 Java 8 is required.
+The unit test will fail because it is configured to run within the Docker container.
+Currently I do not have a way of running the unit test easily because ElasticSearch has been pushed into containers.
 - gradlew copyWarAndProp - this copies the war file and the JavaWebApp/ext/wowelastic.properties files into Docker-dir/JavaContainer.
 This is because docker needs files at or below the directory that contains the Dockerfile configuration.
 It can not reference parent directories.
 So these files must be copied into here before building the